oneapi-src/oneMKL/docs/build_setup.rst

    is the root directory of this repository.

 #.
-   You can `Build with Conan <#building-with-conan>`_ to automate the process of getting dependencies or you can download and install the required dependencies manually and `Build with CMake <#building-with-cmake>`_ directly.
+   You can :ref:`Build with Conan <building_with_conan>` to automate the process of getting dependencies or you can download and install the required dependencies manually and
+   :ref:`Build with CMake <building_with_cmake>` directly.

 .. note::
   Conan package manager automates the process of getting required packages